 - Errors: Both the definitions of error code and the handle interfaces of code generation for tools are defined by the Enum of the Protobuf.

-- Metadata: In the protocol of HTTP/gRPC, the transmission of service atomic information are formalized by the Middleware.
+- Metadata: In the protocol of HTTP/gRPC, the transmission of service atomic information is formalized by the Middleware.

 - Config: Multiple data sources are supported for configurations and integrations such that dynamic configurations are offered through the manner of Atomic operations.